Iain Duncan Smith: Later backbench career

-In the 2019 Conservative Party leadership election, Duncan Smith served as chairman for Boris Johnson's leadership campaign, resulting in an emphatic win, with over 50% of MPs and 66% of the Conservative membership voting for Johnson to become the next Leader of the Conservative Party and Prime Minister.
+In the 2019 Conservative leadership election, Duncan Smith served as chairman for Boris Johnson's leadership campaign, resulting in an emphatic win, with over 50% of MPs and 66% of the Conservative membership voting for Johnson to become the next Leader of the Conservative Party and Prime Minister.
 He was knighted in the 2020 New Year Honours, for political and public service.
 The honour sparked criticism, with more than 237,000 people signing an online petition, set up by Labour Party activist Dr Mona Kamal Ahmed, a National Health Service psychiatrist, demanding that it be rescinded.

 In June 2020, Duncan Smith launched the Inter-Parliamentary Alliance on China, becoming the co-chair of the alliance in the UK with Labour peer, Helena Kennedy.
-The alliance seeks to, "promote a coordinated response between democratic states to challenges posed by the present conduct and future ambitions of the People's Republic of China.
+The alliance seeks to "promote a coordinated response between democratic states to challenges posed by the present conduct and future ambitions of the People's Republic of China.
 By developing a common set of principles and frameworks that transcend domestic party divisions and international borders, our democracies will be able to keep the rules-based and human rights systems true to their founding purposes."
 In a launch message, Duncan Smith explained, "This challenge will outlast governments and administrations and it transcends party politics."

 On 26 March 2021, it was announced that Duncan Smith was one of five MPs to be sanctioned by the Chinese government for spreading what it called "lies and disinformation" about the country.
 He was subsequently banned from entering China, Hong Kong and Macau and Chinese citizens and institutions became prohibited from doing business with him.
 The sanctions were condemned by the Prime Minister and led the Foreign Secretary to summon the Chinese ambassador.

-On 4 October 2021, he was attacked in Manchester outside a Conservative Party Conference.
-He was hit in the head with a traffic cone and Greater Manchester Police made five arrests.